isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Lower Secondary Programme (For Sec 1 AY2024).md

   </tbody>
 </table>

-To offer Higher Mother Tongue Languages (HMTL) - Chinese, Malay, Tamil and Non-Tamil Indian Languages (NTIL), students should preferably obtain either:<br>1.
-Gain exposure and learn to apply elements of drama skills.<br>
+To offer Higher Mother Tongue Languages (HMTL) - Chinese, Malay, Tamil and Non-Tamil Indian Languages (NTIL), students should preferably obtain either:<br>
-2. Acquire thinking routines that encourage critical thinking and reflection.<br>
+1. An overall PSLE Score of 8 or better.<br>
+2. An overall PSLE Score of 9 to 14 and get AL1 or AL2 in MTL, or Distinction or Merit in HMTL.

 Note: Students taking Tamil or NTIL will be taking lessons at designated schools or language centres, and not in Xinmin Secondary School.